hyz-courses/CISC3024-Pattern-Recognition-Notes/04_Dimension_Reduction.md

 i.e., $99\%$ of the variance is retained.
 # 4.3 Linear Discriminant Analysis (LDA) 线性判别分析
 ## 4.3.0 Problems of PCA
+- The *directions* of maximum variance may be useless for classification.
+- LDA solves this problem by not seeking the best variance, but the best separability.
 ## 4.3.1 LDA
 **Given**
 - A set of $d$-dimensional samples $\mathbf{X}=\{\mathbf{x}_1,\mathbf{x}_2,\cdots,\mathbf{x}_N\}$.
 From which,